OpenPrinting/openprinting.github.io/_documentation/05-User-Manual.md

 h_range: [1,3]
 ---

-**This document will be an user manual, containing information about installing printer/scanner application drivers, installing CUPS-Snap, configuring and using Web Interface options and finally use the printer or scanner to print and scan respectively.**
+**This document will be a user manual, containing information about installing drivers provided as Printer/Scanner Applications, installing the CUPS Snap, configuring and using Web Interface options and finally use the printer or scanner to print and scan respectively.**

 ## Introduction

 The user is relieved from most of the complexities as compared to the manufacturer and OpenPrinting in this switch to new technology.
-They are just required to install Printer/Scanner Application Driver (based on the manufacturer and model) and use the same to get their devices working.
+They are just required to install the driver provided as a Printer/Scanner Application (based on the manufacturer and model) and use the same to get their devices working.

-Further, many manufacturers have options that cannot be translated into IPP attributes.
-So the users have the option to change their printer/scanner properties through the Web GUI provided with Printer/Scanner Application.
+Further, many manufacturer's devices have options that cannot be translated into IPP attributes.
+So the users have the possibility to change their printer/scanner properties through the Web GUI provided with the Printer/Scanner Application.

 ## Installation

 For installing Printer/Scanner Applications, you should have `snap` installed on your system.
+On many systems snap is already installed (for example Ubuntu), if not you can usually easily install it.

 ### Snap